Q4 2024 Private Markets Investment Briefs

 • There is a robust opportunity set for investments across transportation, energy, renewables, digital, social and environmental infrastructure sectors.
 Unsurprisingly, investments centered around digital infrastructure and the energy transition continue to lead league tables given industry tailwinds.

-• Rising power demand driven by electrification, industrial growth and voracious demand from data centers and AI applications is reversing over a decade of effectively stagnant electricity demand growth as efficiency gains largely offset demand.
+• Rising power demand driven by electrification, industrial growth and the voracious demand from data centers and AI applications is reversing over a decade of effectively stagnant electricity demand growth as efficiency gains largely offset demand.
 Power markets are tightening as reserve margins and supply overhang are rationalized at a time of demand growth.
-Growth in new capacity is challenged by sizeable interconnection queues, with interconnection costs and lead times rising and transmission remains a large constraint.
+Growth in new capacity is challenged by sizeable interconnection queues, with interconnection costs and lead times rising and transmission remaining a large constraint.
 The Inflation Reduction Act, easing supply chain pressures and improving PPA prices serve as tailwinds for renewables development and investment.
 Amidst growth in intermittent renewable capacity, renewables’ marginal contribution to reliability declines are requiring additional dispatchable capacity (e.g., BESS & NatGas).

 • Environmental: There is a large opportunity set across waste and water.
 Fragmentation within the waste sector has created compelling opportunities for consolidation and vertical integration across the waste value chain.